 In suburban Maryland, the Boys and Girls Homes (301-587-9750) need help making the holidays happy for youths in residential and foster programs.
-Kathryn Ottman, of the resource development office, said the holidays are "especially tough" for the 140 abused and neglected children the program serves.
+Kathryn Ottman, of the resource development office, said the holidays are "especially tough" for the up to 140 abused and neglected children the program serves.

 The private, nonprofit organization runs 16 programs in the state, including shelters in Montgomery, Anne Arundel and Prince George's counties.
 The diverse youths have diverse problems, Ottman said.